I Am Starting a Business… Do I Need a Contract?

 The Offer

-An offer must be:
+A valid offer must be:

-(i) specific;
+(i) Specific;

-(ii) complete;
+(ii) Complete;

 (iii) capable of acceptance; and

-(iv) made with the intention of being accepted.
+(iv) Made with the intention of being accepted.

 Acceptance of the Offer